 However, MBI has also been authorized to invest as much as $50 million in state funds for the bridging the digital divide through last-mile broadband projects in 45 un-served towns and nine under-served communities with partial cable service.
 This fund provides vital support in the form of matching grants as many communities examine their path forward.

-MBI does not take a one-sized fits all approach to solving the last mile problem.
+MBI does not take a one-size fits all approach to solving the last mile problem.
 In fact, they list five potential models MBI lists on their website, and several of these are in progress throughout the Region.

 MBI’s Broadband Models in Theory and in Practice